plauclair/SuperSmartypants/README.md

 e &#8658; ellipses

-## Spacing:
+### Spacing:

 You can add a plus sign after some of these options denoted by + to add the space when it is not already present, or you can add a minus sign to completly remove any space present.
-All of those are disabled by default.
 For example, use :+ to add spacing before colons, and inversely :- to remove them.

 : &#8658; colon spacing (optional additional + or -)